 - Provide aid to visitors and call EMS as needed.

-- Maintain positive relations with the PN Ranch lessee.
+- Maintain positive relations with the PN Property lessee.

 - Enthusiasm for and positive representation of APR’s mission, goals and culture.

 - Ability to problem-solve challenges of maintaining facilities/equipment in remote locations with hot & cold weather extremes.

 - Self-motivated work ethic and ability to work effectively independently.